 This document describes various questions and technical issues that you may find helpful when working with orbs.

-Answer: Both commands and jobs are elements that can be used within orbs.

 Commands contain one or many steps, which contain the logic of the orb.
 Commands generally execute some shell code (bash).
-Jobs are a definition of what steps/commands to run and the executor to run them in.
-Commands are invoked within jobs.
-Jobs are orchestrated using Workflows.

-Answer: Orbs can be used with installations of CircleCI server v3.
-For information on importing and using orbs for server, see the CircleCI Server v3.x Orbs guide.
+Orbs can be used with installations of CircleCI server v3.
+For information on importing and using orbs for server, see the CircleCI Server v3.x orbs guide.

 Orbs are not available on installations of server v2.19.x, however, if you process your config prior to committing, orbs can be translated and used.
 Follow this guide on using git pre-commit hooks to use orbs on server.

-Question: How can I report a bug or issue with an orb?
+How can I report a bug or issue with a public orb?

-How to use the latest version of an orb
+How do I use the latest version of an orb?

-Answer: Orbs utilize semantic versioning, meaning if you set the major version (example:
+Orbs use semantic versioning, meaning if you set the major version (example:

 3), you will receive all minor and patch updates, where if you statically set the version (example: